Armando Rivera Jacobo and Dolly Mirchandani | White & Case

 Two pathfinder projects to develop consolidated rent-a-car (ConRAC) facilities at the LAX and Newark International Airports successfully reached financial close in recent years.
 The success of these transactions has encouraged other airport authorities to look at opportunities for this new asset class.

-In the past decade, the use of predevelopment agreements has also become a trend across multiple types of authorities and projects.
-Prominent examples of PPP projects that have used predevelopment agreements include the Texas SH 130 (segments 5 and 6), the Denver International Airport Great Hall (which has since been terminated after a dispute between the owner and developer) and the National Western Campus (stages 1 and 2).
-Projects currently in procurement that are expected to use a predevelopment agreement model include Los Angeles County Metro’s Sepulveda Corridor, the Lake Oswego Waste Water Treatment Plant and portions of Maryland’s I-495/I-270 Capital Beltway.
-Unlike the traditional PPP model, predevelopment agreements are used at an early stage of development, when the full scope of the project is not completely defined, environmental studies may still be ongoing and the financial viability of the project may not be clear.
-A predevelopment agreement mitigates the financial and execution risk for the private party and the authority, limiting the scope of the initial work and investment prior to determining that the project is viable.
+In the past decade, the use of pre-development agreements has also become a trend across multiple types of authorities and projects.
+Prominent examples of PPP projects that have used pre-development agreements include the Texas SH 130 (segments 5 and 6), the Denver International Airport Great Hall (which has since been terminated after a dispute between the owner and developer) and the National Western Campus (stages 1 and 2).
+Projects currently being pursued under a pre-development agreement model include Los Angeles County Metro’s Sepulveda Corridor, the Lake Oswego Waste Water Treatment Plant and portions of Maryland’s I-495/I-270 Capital Beltway.
+Unlike the traditional PPP model, pre-development agreements are used at an early stage of development, when the full scope of the project is not completely defined, environmental studies may still be ongoing and the financial viability of the project may not be clear.
+A pre-development agreement mitigates the financial and execution risk for the private party and the authority, limiting the scope of the initial work and investment prior to determining that the project is viable.
 At the same time the parties benefit from their open collaboration defining the project scope and selecting the features that will make the project provide the best value for money to the authority and an attractive return on investment to the private party.
-The authority has the right to terminate the predevelopment agreement and related work on the project, with limited termination payments liability, and the private party has the option to enter into a definitive PPP agreement before it is offered to other potential developers.
+The authority has the right to terminate the pre-development agreement and related work on the project, with limited termination payments liability, and the private party has the option to enter into a definitive PPP agreement before it is offered to other potential developers.
 This arrangement typically results in a reduction in the length of the procurement period and costs.

 The year in review

-Although, overall, transportation continues to account for the biggest portion of the PPP market in the US by value, only a handful of PPP transportation transactions achieved financial close during 2020, with a number of procurements stalled or on hold due to the ongoing effects of the covid-19 pandemic on the transportation sector.
-These include major terminal redevelopment projects at the John F Kennedy Airport in New York.
+Although, overall, transportation continues to account for the biggest portion of the PPP market in the US by value, only a handful of PPP transportation transactions achieved financial close during 2021, with a number of procurements stalled or on hold due to the continuing effects of the covid-19 pandemic on the economy generally and the transportation sector in particular.
+These include the redevelopment project at Philadelphia’s 30th Street Station.

-The US also saw a number of university energy PPP projects reach financial close in 2020, including projects procured by the University of Iowa, the University of Syracuse and the University of Idaho.
+The US also saw a number of university energy PPP projects reach financial close in 2021, including projects procured by Georgetown University and Fresno State University.
 There is a growing trend in the US for universities to enter into comprehensive long-term arrangements with a private partner who will take on responsibility for the operation and maintenance of the university’s utility system as well as the management and funding of future renewal and capital improvement needs.
 In some cases, these projects have involved a large upfront payment for the procuring university, also making them attractive revenue-generating opportunities for public universities.
 The private partner typically makes its return through a utility fee structure, similar to the rate-setting methodologies employed by regulated utilities in the US.

-Other major PPP transactions that achieved financial close during 2020 include the Texas A&M Medical Building & Student Housing, the Prince Georges County Public Schools and the Miami-Dade County Civil and Probate Courthouse projects.
+Other major PPP transactions that achieved financial close during 2021 include the Texas Fargo-Moorehead Area Diversion and the New York State Thruway projects.

-The past year also saw a couple of setbacks in the US PPP market, including the cancellation of highly anticipated projects such as HART’s Honolulu Rapid Transit Project and the Los Angeles Civic Center.
+The past year also saw a couple of setbacks in the US PPP market, including the cancellation of highly anticipated projects such as phases three through eight of the Denver National Western Center and Georgia’s SR 400 availability payment DBFOM project (which the state is now trying to procure under a new revenue risk structure).
 Increasing development costs, beyond the affordability expectation, and uncertainty of availability of sufficient appropriations, user fees or other sources of funding, have presented a significant challenge for projects to achieve successful commercial and financial close.
 Although in the long term the negative economic effects of the covid-19 pandemic will be overcome, the immediate reduction in tax and user revenue created or exacerbated immediate challenges to the granting authority’s assumptions of its expected financial commitments.
 In addition to these challenges, the covid-19 pandemic increased parties’ focus on the definition of force majeure and relief events, not only to ensure the inclusion of pandemics, but also the actions that authorities may adopt in response to them.
 The numerous decentralised jurisdictions in the US, and entities within each such jurisdiction that constitute the universe of grantors, and the different powers that they hold, make it impossible to provide an overall view of how the covid-19 pandemic, or the possibility of similar future pandemics, have changed the terms of PPP agreements.
 The range of responses in the market goes from simply adjusting or tightening the definition of force majeure events, adding more detailed descriptions of events related to widely spread disease and responses thereto, to implementing covid-19 and covid-19 response-specific relief events, forms of relief and conditions to granting such relief.